Shared Computing Environment

-FarmShare, Stanford’s shared computing environment, provides Linux facilities for general and research computing to anyone with a full-service SUNet ID.
+FarmShare, Stanford’s shared computing environment, is intended for use in coursework and unsponsored research by anyone with a full-service SUNet ID.

 Environments

 There are three environments available, each with a separate purpose.
-All machines currently run the Ubuntu operating system.
+All machines currently run the Ubuntu operating system and are updated regularly.

 Features